spatie/laravel-error-solutions/README.md

 ### Creating your own solutions

+There are two ways to add solutions to your exceptions: on the exception itself, or via a solution provider.

+#### On the exception itself

 The easiest way of adding a solution would to implement the `ProvidesSolution` interface on  your exception.

 Here's an example: